I completed two projects this week.

 The first project was planned, the second project came as a surprise.
 All in all, I’ve spent a fair bit of time in the workshop.

 The crawl space access hatch & fan we made 10 years ago had started to rot.
 My first project was to build a replacement.

 We wanted the new access hatch/fan to stay in place all year round, unlike the previous fan, which had to be put away each winter because we couldn’t seal it.
 I also wanted to stop the fall leaves getting into the fan, and for it to have a flat top strong enough to take my weight.

 This is the result.

-I couldn’t buy a 4′ x 4′ board ⅛” thick, which is what I wanted to use to mount the fan on.
-The thicker board has resulted in the cover being a bit heavier than I’d planned.
+I couldn’t buy a 4′ x 4′ board ⅛” thick, which is what I wanted to use as the sub-base to mount the fan on.
+There was no thin board in stock, so I had to use a thicker board which has resulted in the cover being a bit heavier than I’d planned.